dgarage/bitcointest/README.md

 }
 ```

 You can now set up clusters of regtest nodes as you desire.
 We wrap everything in a try/catch because we want to make sure the nodes are taken down in the event of an exception.
-The

 Note that starting a node up can take a long time, and you should `waitForNodes` before using them (it takes over 10 seconds in certain cases).